A rotation in Eye Pathology with Ann Barker-Griffith, MD is also recommended. Contact Dr. Barker-Griffith directly with your elective request.

 Although students attend surgery often and learn surgical techniques as part of the curriculum, most of the elective time is spent in the Eye Clinic working up patients as the student's ability develops.
 To be able to recognize the more serious problems that threaten vision and require treatment, and to have a basic understanding of therapy are main focuses of the elective.
 As students develop a working knowledge of the ophthalmoscope, they become familiar with all eye changes in systemic disease, including fundus changes in systemic diseases as well as local disease.

 Students make rounds with the residents and attendings and take part in morning conferences.
-Students are encouraged to participate in case presentations and literature reviews, attending all Visiting Professor Days, lectures, seminars, Journal Clubs, and special programs on the Departmental schedule.
+Students are encouraged to participate in case presentations and literature reviews, attending all Visiting Professor Days, lectures, seminars, Journal Clubs, Grand Rounds, and special programs on the Departmental schedule.
 A Departmental library provides a background for clinical exposure and patient care.

 A 20-minute presentation by students taking the elective for at least 4 credits is part of the Course curriculum.